aminmokhtari94/SIM808-arduino-driver/README.md

 sim808->getSignal();
 ```

 The module has to be registered on the network.
-You can obtain the registration status through a specific command and wait for a REGISTERED_HOME or REGISTERED_ROAMING depending on your operator and location.
+You can obtain the registration status through a specific command and wait for a NET_REGISTERED_HOME or NET_REGISTERED_ROAMING depending on your operator and location.
 ```
 sim808->getRegistrationStatus();
 ```